Vinnie Pasquantino Player Props: Royals vs. Marlins

-Vinnie Pasquantino -- with a slugging percentage of .325 in his past 10 games, including no homers) -- will be in action for the Kansas City Royals versus the Miami Marlins, with Braxton Garrett on the hill, on June 5 at 6:40 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (.325 slugging percentage in past 10 games, including no homers), battle starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

 He had a hitless showing in his last game (0-for-3) against the Rockies.